 In 1992, the face value of the 1 kg coin was lowered from AUD $ 10,000 to AUD $ 3,000 whereas the face value of the 10 oz coin was lowered from AUD $ 2,500 to AUD $ 1,000 and the face value of the 2 oz coin from AUD $ 500 to AUD $ 200.
 The 10 oz and 2 oz gold coins were last minted in 2009 and the 1/20 oz coins in 2011.
 The 1/2 gram Gold Miniature Kangaroo “Mini Roo” coins are produced since 2010.

 The Perth Mint produced a one tonne Australian Gold Kangaroo coin in October 2011 with a face value of AUD $ 1 million.
 However, the massive coin bears the date of 2012 when it was issued.
 It bears the "Red Kangaroo" design and measures approximately 80 centimeters in diameter and is about 12 centimeters thick.

 A special 25th anniversary edition of the coins was issued in 2014.
 These coins also feature the "Red Kangaroo" design and are dated 1989 - 2014.

-The official mintages of the various Australian Gold Kangaroo coins were published here by the Perth Mint online.
+The official mintage numbers of the various Gold Australian Kangaroos were published here by the Perth Mint online.

 The Australian Silver Kangaroo page gives more information about the coins and allows you to compare current prices.